TarikHuber/firekit/README.md

 ## Features

-Firekit allows you to watch firebase data and sync it to your redux store with a minimum of code to write.
-It uses a `Provider` to server the `firebaseApp` to all Components that need it.
+Firekit allows you to watch firebase data and sync it to your redux store with minimum of code to write.
+It uses a `Provider` to serve the `firebaseApp` to all Components that need it.

-Some features that are unique to this firebase toolkit are:
+Some features that are unique to this Firebase toolkit are:

 - **persistant watchers** - the watchers are persistant and are not linked to components.
-You deside when to watch a value in your firebase database and when to unwatch (turn off listeners) it.
+You decide when to watch a value in your Firebase database and when to unwatch it (i.e. turn off listeners).

-- **your create firebaseApp** - you initialise the firebaseApp how you want and add it as prop to the firekit `FirebaseProvider` and all your components have access to the firebaseApp
+- **create your firebaseApp** - you initialise the `firebaseApp` however you want, add it as prop to the firekit `FirebaseProvider`, and all of your components have access to the `firebaseApp`.

-- **easy persistance** - firekit saves in your store only simple json data so that persistance is no nightmare any more!
+- **easy persistance** - firekit saves in your store in a simple json format so that persistance is no longer a nightmare!

-- **normalised redux store** - the firekit reducers are structured with normalisation in mind
+- **normalized redux store** - the firekit reducers are structured with normalization in mind

-- **native firebase** - you can use firebases native sdk for the web.
-Firekit is just listening on changes.
-Every change on the data you can make as it is described in the official firebase documentation
+- **native Firebase** - you can use Firebase's native sdk for the web.
+Firekit just listens for data changes.
+You can make any and every change to the data as described in the official Firebase documentation.

-- **realtime forms** - firekit has a special Warapper for `redux-forms` witch allows to sync them with the realtime database very simple and plus it is automaticaly synced on field changes in real time if they ocure while your are in the Form
+- **realtime forms** - firekit has a special wrapper for `redux-forms` that allows it to sync with Firebase's Realtime Database (RTDB) very easily and it is automatically synchronizes field changes in real-time if they occur while your are in the form

-Features like populating values in the database are omited with purpose.
-The [Firebase Cloud Functions](https://firebase.google.com/docs/functions/) are the place where you should populate data that must be saved in multiple places.
+Features such as populating values in the database are omitted with good reason.
+[Firebase Cloud Functions](https://firebase.google.com/docs/functions/) are meant for tasks such as populating data in multiple places.

 ## Install

-For using only the `redux` features
+If only using the `redux` features

 ```
 npm i -S firekit
 ```

-In a `react` project where you want to have also the `Provider`
+In a `React` project where you want to have also the `Provider`

 ```
 npm i -S firekit firekit-provider